Skip to Content

 Civil Rights and Fair Housing

-Recognizing that the federal government had a responsibility to address housing inequality, Senator Edward Brooke of Massachusetts and Representative John Conyers of Michigan sponsored an act that would directly prohibit housing discrimination.
+Understanding that the federal government had a liability to address housing inequality, Senator Edward Brooke of Massachusetts and Representative John Conyers of Michigan supported legislation aimed at directly prohibiting housing discrimination.
 On April 4, 1968, Dr. Martin Luther King, Jr. was assassinated.
-The Fair Housing Act was passed by Congress on April 11, 1968, and was signed into law by President Lyndon Johnson on the same day.
+The Fair Housing Act was passed by Congress on April 11, 1968, and was turned into law by President Lyndon Johnson on that very day.

-The Fair Housing Act targeted housing inequality by making it illegal to discriminate against renters based on their race, color, religion, sex, or national origin.
-It also established the U.S. Department of Housing and Urban Development’s (HUD) the Office of Fair Housing and Equal Opportunity (FHEO), which seeks to eradicate housing discrimination, promote economic opportunity, and achieve diverse, inclusive communities.
-FHEO is also responsible for enforcing the act.
+The Fair Housing Act addressed housing inequality by making it illegal to discriminate against renters based on their race, color, religion, sex, or national origin.
+It also created the US Department of Housing and Urban Development’s (HUD) Office of Fair Housing and Equal Opportunity (FHEO) to stop housing discrimination, encourage financial opportunity, and cultivate distinct, complete communities.
+FHEO plays a crucial role in enforcing the act’s provisions.

 The Impact of Fair Housing

-The effects of the Fair Housing Act were quick and comprehensive.
-It opened up previously segregated neighborhoods to minorities.
-It also simplified the process for families of all income levels to get safe and affordable housing.
-The act has been credited with reducing poverty and improving educational outcomes for children residing in low-income households.
+The outcomes of the Fair Housing Act were rapid and far-reaching.
+It connected previously segregated neighborhoods to minorities and made it easier for families of all income levels to find safe and affordable housing.
+The legislation has been credited with reducing poverty and improving educational outcomes for kids from low-income households.

 The Fair Housing Act and You

-The Fair Housing Act is one of the most valuable pieces of legislation in American history.
-It has helped create a more equal and just society by making sure that everyone has access to safe and affordable housing.
-If you’re a renter in the United States, it’s crucial to be aware of your rights under the Fair Housing Act.
+The Fair Housing Act is one of American history’s most important pieces of legislation.
+It has helped foster a more equal and just society by offering access to safe and affordable housing for people.
+If you’re a renter in the United States, it’s important to know your rights under the Fair Housing Act.
 Some of the rights the Fair Housing Act protects include:

-• The right to choose a housing option without being treated unfairly
+• The right to choose a housing option without discrimination

 • The right to not be denied housing based on your income

-If you think you’ve been discriminated against, you can lodge a complaint with HUD under the FHEO.
-You can also communicate with a fair housing organization in your area for support.
+If you believe you’ve been discriminated against, you can send an alert to HUD under the FHEO.
+Additionally, contacting a fair housing organization can offer you significant support.

-To best protect your rights, it’s also essential to work with landlords and property managers who understand and follow fair housing laws.
-Real Property Management MidTown has a long history of commitment to fair housing.
-Browse our listings online to find excellent rental homes in Arlington.
+Partnering with landlords and property managers who are well-versed in and comply with fair housing rules is crucial for securing your rights.
+Real Property Management MidTown possesses a distinguished history of commitment to fair housing principles.
+Browse our listings online for top-notch rental homes.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.